u-boot/u-boot/doc/develop/init.rst

 -------------------------

 This is the intended start-up flow for boards.
-This should apply for both SPL and U-Boot proper (i.e. they both follow the same rules).
+This should apply for both xPL and U-Boot proper (i.e. they both follow the same rules).

-Note: "SPL" stands for "Secondary Program Loader," which is explained in more detail later in this file.
+Note: "xPL" stands for "any Program Loader", including SPL (Secondary Program Loader), TPL (Tertiary Program Loader) and VPL (Verifying Program Loader).
+The boot sequence is TPL->VPL->SPL->U-Boot proper

-At present, SPL mostly uses a separate code path, but the function names and roles of each function are the same.
+At present, xPL mostly uses a separate code path, but the function names and roles of each function are the same.
 Some boards or architectures may not conform to this.
-At least most ARM boards which use CONFIG_SPL_FRAMEWORK conform to this.
+At least most ARM boards which use CONFIG_xPL_FRAMEWORK conform to this.

 Execution typically starts with an architecture-specific (and possibly CPU-specific) start.S file, such as: